Scarlet-Eye/Funkin-Music-Stage-source/README.md

 # Credits
 Scarlet Eye - The creator of the game
 # How do I compile the game?
-Just install Haxe according to the [tutorials](https://haxeflixel.com/documentation/getting-started/) and you can easily compile the game with the ```lime test windows``` command
+Just install Haxe according to the [tutorials](https://haxeflixel.com/documentation/getting-started/) and you can easily compile the game with the ```lime test windows``` command.